Bitcoin-ABC/ElectrumABC/electrumabc_plugins/README.rst

 =================

 Plugins, like Electrum ABC, are written in pure Python, in the form of PythonPackages_.
-This means they can access almost all of Electron Cash's state, and change any behaviour, perhaps even in dishonest ways you might not even notice at first.
+This means they can access almost all of Electrum ABC's state, and change any behaviour, perhaps even in dishonest ways you might not even notice at first.
 They might even use Python's file system access, or other similar functionality, to damage whatever else they can access.